dlewis27/SSRgenotyper/README.md

 -r --refFilter If the porportion of the population that had no call for a marker meets this threshold, then the marker will not be reported (i.e. if this is .3 and 40% of the population had no call at this marker, then the marker will be ommitted from the output table.)
 Should be between 0 and 1 (default = 0)

 -Q --QualityFilter, filters the reads from the SAM file.
 Only reads above this threshold will be considered in SSRgenotyper (default = 45)

+-X, --Xdebug Provide marker name and SAM file name seperated by ?%?.
+This will output the reads from the SAM file that mapped to the marker.
+If this option is not "" then the main program will not run.
+The output will be in debug.txt (default = "").

 ## Example
 python3 SSRgenotyperV2.py myReferenceForSSRgenotyper.fasta samFiles.txt myOutput -F 20 -S 1